Class Teaching Assistant: Miss Stevenson

-You can also follow what's happening in our classroom by signing up to our class Dojo app.
-If you require a letter to see your child's Dojo progress, please pop in and ask Mr Cordes.
+You can also follow what's happening in our classroom by signing up to our Class Dojo app.
+If you require a letter to see your child's Dojo progress, please let us know.

-Reading diaries should be in school everyday.
+Reading diaries and books should be in school everyday.